vdhamer/Photo-Club-Hub-HTML/.github/README.md

 > The idea behind both apps is to provide a _central_ portal to view images that are managed _locally_ by the individual clubs.

-This calls for a 3-level data hierarchy:
+This involves using a 3-level data hierarchy:

 1. a central list with (someday hundreds of) participating clubs,
-2. local lists, each containing (dozens of) members per club, and
+2. local lists, each containing dozens of members per club, and
-3. local portfolios with (dozens of) selected images per club member.
+3. local portfolios with dozens of selected images per club member.

-This concept is comparable to the hierarchy of distributed [Domain Name System](https://en.wikipedia.org/wiki/Domain_Name_System) servers that translate textual internet addresses into numeric internet addresses: there is one entry point (a file named `root.level1.json`) that can forward the viewer to clubs with membership lists (`level2.json` files).
+This approach is comparable to the hierarchy of distributed [Domain Name System](https://en.wikipedia.org/wiki/Domain_Name_System) servers that translate textual internet addresses into numeric internet addresses: in our case there is a single entry point (a file named `root.level1.json`) that forward the viewer to membership lists (`level2.json` files) per club.
-These lead the viewer to image portfolios that are managed by the photo clubs.
+These in turn can lead the viewer to portfolios with photos that are managed by the photo clubs.

+The iOS app thus reads the various types of JSON data files and uses these to drive the user interface.
-This MacOS app will (in a later version) use the `root.level1.json` file to find a relevant `level2.json` file, and (in contrast to the iOS app) convert the latter into a static HTML pages that can be incorporated into a website.
+This MacOS app reads the same JSON data files and converts them into static HTML pages, which can be viewed using a browser.
+The HTML pages can be stored on an existing (e.g. Wordpress) website and can be accessed via a link.

 ## Running the app